 (2) Expanded sections on aspects of physiological placental birth, placental birth in water, the transition to extrauterine life, uterotonic drugs and manual removal of the placenta.

-(3) More on optimal cord clamping, placenta rituals, placentophagy, cord tying/banding/burning and lotus birth.
+(3) More on optimal cord clamping, placenta rituals, placentophagy, cord tying, banding and burning, and lotus birth.

 Dr Nadine Edwards PhD is a long-standing birth activist, educator, researcher and writer.
 She currently works at and is a Trustee at the Pregnancy and Parents Centre, Edinburgh.
 She is former Vice Chair of the Association for Improvements in the Maternity Services and is working on several books.